JetBrains/amper/docs/src/user-guide/plugins/quick-start.md

 Let's start implementing our plugin by writing a [task action](topics/tasks.md#task-action-definition) that would do the source generation based on the contents of the properties file.
-For now, we'll do the code formatting by hand:

 ```kotlin title="build-config/src/generateSources.kt"
 package com.example